A musical extravaganza written by Anna Chen

 The Case Against The First Opium War by John Paul O'Neill

-BOOK & LYRICS by Anna Chen
+BOOK and LYRICS by Anna Chen

 MUSIC by Anna Chen and Charles Shaar Murray with Marc Jefferies